ThaiHoangDang/CC3K/README.md

 A `Merchant Hoard` is dropped upon the death of a `Merchant`.
 Gold dropped by a `Merchant` (value 4) or a human (2 normal piles, value 2x2=4) is picked up only when the PC walks over it.

 ### Control 🕹
+The following commands can be supplied to your command interpreter:
+- `no`, `so`, `ea`, `we`, `ne`, `nw`, `se`, `sw`: moves the player character one block in the appropriate cardinal direction.
+- `u`  + *direction*: uses the potion indicated by the direction (e.g. no, so, ea).
+- `a` + *direction*: attacks the enemy in the specified direction (only if the monster is in one block north of the @).
+- `f`: stops enemies from moving until this key is pressed again.
+- `r`: restarts the game.
+All stats, inventory, and gold are reset.
+A new race should be selected.
+- `q`: allows the player to admit defeat and exit the game.

 ### Game Flow 🎲

 ## Features